Handicraft Guild: History

+Description

+The Guild created stone and metal art works.
+Its pupils included Grant Wood.
+It sold handmade metalwork, ceramics, leather, jewelry, and hand-bound books.

+A group of artists located in the building adopted the Handicraft Guild name after the turn of the 21st century, though an artistic community had been consistently present in the Handicraft Guild Building and its adjacent buildings since prior to 1973.
+In 2015, the city demolished multiple connecting buildings, initially founded by the Handicraft Guild, to make room for an apartment building, displacing several art-related businesses and collectives.

 The Handicraft Guild Building is located at 89 10th Street South, Minneapolis, Minnesota and still stands today thanks to the efforts of the Minneapolis Heritage Preservation Commission.
 The building is now part of the City Lights Apartments high rise and is used as a brewpub.

 Correspondence, photographs, and general research about topics, organizations, and individuals involved in or associated with the Handicraft Guild of Minneapolis are held by the Minnesota Historical Society.